Drop A Tuning on Guitar: Definitive Guide 2023

 You can find the tabs here: alone in a room.

-Sarcastrophe by Slipknot
+Sarcastrophe – Slipknot

 Slipknot uses many drop tuning configurations.
 Drop A is used quite a bit, and the song Sarcastrophe is one of them.
-The tone in this song has depth, but it’s also more mid-heavy, with a unique brightness to the sound.
+The tone in this song has depth, but it’s also more mid-heavy, with a specific brightness to the sound.

 The tabs can be found here: Sarcastrophe.

-Layers Of Time by Lacuna Coil
+Layers Of Time – Lacuna Coil

 Layers of time by Lacuna Coil is another great song in drop A that has a pretty heavy feel and presence to it.
 Lacuna Coil has only gotten heavier with each album as time goes by, which is quite a bit different from most bands.